-In Fig.~\ref{fig.lassoista}, we show the distance of the iterates from the optimal for the standard proximal gradient algorithm ISTA, its accelerated version FISTA, and our customized second order primal-dual algorithm for a problem where $A^TA$ has condition number $3.26 \times 10^4$.
-We plot distance from the optimal point as a function of both iteration number and solve time.
+In Fig.~\ref{fig.lassoista}, we show the distance of the iterates from the optimal for the standard proximal gradient algorithm ISTA, its accelerated version FISTA, and our customized second order primal-dual algorithm for a problem where \tcbl{$F^TF$} has condition number $3.26 \times 10^4$. \tcbl{We motivate problem~\eqref{eq.lasso} with MPC problem~\eqref{eq.mpc} because its control effort penalty results in a positive definite $F^TF$; this is contrast to many sparse inverse problems which are overdetermined, meaning that $F$ is a fat matrix and $F^TF$ is rank deficient.
+However, despite drawing inspiration from~\eqref{eq.mpc}, we consider a {\em generic\/} random matrix $F$ and random vector $b$ in our computational experiments in the interest of simplicity so that the computational trends we observe can be confidently ascribed to our algorithm instead of to the problem structure.} We plot distance from the optimal point as a function of both iteration number and solve time.
 Although our method always requires much fewer iterations, it is most effective when $\gamma$ is large.
 In this case the most computationally demanding step~\eqref{eq.xp} required to determine the second order search direction~\eqref{eq.search} involves a smaller matrix inversion; see Section~\ref{sec.eff} for details.
-In Fig.~\ref{fig.lassogam}, we show the solve times for $n=1000$ as the sparsity-promoting parameter $\gamma$ ranges from $0$ to $\gamma_{\max} = \norm{A^Tb}$, where $\gamma_{\max}$ yields a zero solution.
+In Fig.~\ref{fig.lassogam}, we show the solve times for $n=1000$ as the sparsity-promoting parameter $\gamma$ ranges from $0$ to $\gamma_{\max} = {\norm{F^T b}_\infty}$, where $\gamma_{\max}$ yields a zero solution.
 All numerical experiments consist of \mbox{$20$ averaged trials.}

 In Fig.~\ref{fig.comp}, we compare the performance of our algorithm with the LASSO function in Matlab (a coordinate descent method \cite{frihastib10}), SpaRSA~\cite{wrinowfig09}, an interior point method~\cite{kimkohlusboygor07}, and YALL1~\cite{yanzha11}.
-Problem instances were randomly generated with $A \in \bbR^{m \times n}$, $n$ ranging from $100$ to $2000$, $m = 3n$, and $\gamma = 0.15\gamma_{\max}$ or $0.85\gamma_{\max}$.
+Problem instances were randomly generated with $\tcbl{F} \in \bbR^{m \times n}$, $n$ ranging from $100$ to $2000$, $m = 3n$, and $\gamma = 0.15\gamma_{\max}$ or $0.85\gamma_{\max}$.
 The solve times and scaling of our algorithm is competitive with these state-of-the-art methods.
 For larger values of $\gamma$, the second order search direction~\eqref{eq.search} is cheaper to compute and our algorithm is the fastest.